Are recognized brands that important nowadays?

 This time BOI has investigated a small part of the personal care and fashion sector in Greater Jakarta and East Java, specifically shampoo and shoe brands.
 Within this research, consumer awareness of existing brands and their motives to buy that certain product will be revealed.
 Do brands really matter nowadays?

-Overall, consumers have good awareness of shampoo brands (exceeding 80%), except Tresemme.
+Overall, consumers have a good awareness of shampoo brands (exceeding 80%), except Tresemme.
 Men are more likely to consider buying Clear shampoo, while women often chose Pantene over other brands.
 Talking about shoes, the go-to brands are Adidas and Nike.
 Though, surprisingly, a local brand, Yongki Komaladi manages to sneak into the Top 7.

 But is brand everything consumers consider when buying products?
 Do consumers buy Adidas’ Yeezy Boost because it was worn by rapper Kanye West?
 Or that shiny Clear shampoo, because famous football player Cristiano Ronaldo has been associated with it?